** This post was published in 2015. Read about why Montfort became Empower in 2020. **

-At Empower, we regularly get asked where the name for our communications agency comes from.
-So here’s a potted history of the grand old name of Empower and where our agency got its name.
+At Montfort, we regularly get asked where the name for our communications agency comes from.
+So here’s a potted history of the grand old name of Montfort and where our agency got its name.

 It all begins in an area of East London called Bethnal Green.